avocado-framework/avocado-vt/docs/source/CartesianConfig.rst

 Parameters for objects like VM’s utilize array’s of keys specific to a particular object instance.
 In this way, values specific to an object instance can be addressed.
-For example, a parameter ‘vms’ lists the VM objects names to instantiate in in the current frame’s test.
+For example, a parameter ‘vms’ lists the VM objects names to instantiate in the current frame’s test.
 Values specific to one of the named instances should be prefixed to the name:

 ::